 Dawn Redwood Facts

-- Furthermore, this wonderful conifer also remains the only known member of its genus to still remain in existence.
-In addition, a known total of three other species once also filled the genus.
+- This conifer also remains the only known member of its genus to still remain in existence.
+A known total of three other species once also filled the genus, though.
 But quite sadly, these three other varieties of the tree became extinct in the distant past.

 - Quite unfortunately as well, the known population of this species only numbers a few thousand individual specimens.
-Given this lamentable fact, plus its highly localized native populations, the IUCN presently lists the gorgeous redwood as Endangered, rather understandably.
+Given this sad fact, plus its highly localized native populations, the IUCN presently lists the gorgeous redwood as Endangered.

-- Finally, like many species around the world today, this variety of tree faces the very real threat of extinction, at least in the wild.
-Firstly, deforestation in its native area now poses a dire threat to the few remaining wild specimens.
+- Like many species around the world, the Dawn Redwood faces the threat of extinction, at least in the wild.
+Deforestation in its native area now poses a dire threat to the few remaining wild specimens.
 And, of course, climate change also poses a great danger.

 Related Articles